 How long has it been since you have ventured into our idyllic part of the world?
 We have some hidden gem locations you are going to love and it all starts in the Camden Haven, 40 minutes south of Port Macquarie.

-For those in the region head to Laurieton, if you are driving north from Sydney, get off the Pacific Highway at the Kew exit and head along Ocean Drive and turn right onto Captain Cook Bicentennial Drive.
-Head to the the summit of North Brother Mountain in the Dooragan National Park, where the panoramic views are breathtaking.
+For those in the region head to Laurieton, if you are driving north from Sydney, get off the Pacific Highway at the Kew exit.
+Head along Ocean Drive and turn onto Captain Cook Bicentennial Drive, head to the the summit of North Brother Mountain in the Dooragan National Park, where the panoramic views are breathtaking.
 There are walking trails to discover at the top of the mountain, some of these trails head down the mountain so remember there could be a challenging climb back to the top!
 Para gliders are also a regular sight taking off from the top.
 Great place also for a picnic.

 Fancy a view now from a different perspective to appreciate just how high you were on North Brother Mountain?
 Continue back along Ocean Drive and head through Bonny Hills and head to Waterloo Creek Road, Jolly Nose.
 A stroll along the Queens Lake walking track will have you appreciating the majestic mountain whilst enjoying the stunning peaceful lake foreshore.
 Be warned once discovered, you might not want to leave the natural beauty of the lake.
 Ideal for swimming, bird watching, boating and a picnic.

-Fancy a bite to eat with a coastal lake view?
-Next stop is Lake Cathie, heading back along Ocean Drive towards Port Macquarie.
+Feeling peckish for a bite to eat with a coastal lake view?
+Next stop is Lake Cathie, head back along Ocean Drive towards Port Macquarie.
 Lake Cathie's large saltwater lake is the second largest estuarine salt march area in NSW.
 Periodically opened to the sea, the warm shallow waters are ideal for young children and there are lots of picnic tables and barbecues around the shore.
 You can also grab some fish and chips and other takeaway favourites across the road from the park facilities.

 Staying on the scenic Ocean Drive and heading north towards Port Macquarie, continue along and turn right onto Matthew Flinders Drive (after you pass the Port Macquarie Golf Club).
 Follow the signs to Tacking Point Lighthouse on Lighthouse Road where there is a platform overlooking Lighthouse Beach.
 From here you can see south down the coast and catch another view of North Brother Mountain.
 This lookout is a favourite spot for locals and visitors anytime of the year, but if you are fortunate to be visiting during May to November you are likely to have the thrill of seeing Humpback Whales breaching on their migration journey.
 Be sure to also take a look at the heritage site of where the Lighthouse Keepers cottage use to be.
 This location is also the last stop of our popular Coastal Walk which is a 9km walk (one way) from Port Macquarie taking in 9 beaches along the way.